 - Ironing outsourced locally.
 We make sure it’s not returned wrapped in plastic. Ⓢ Ⓛ

-- Upcycled glass jars in the bathrooms refilled with BioD hand soap at the Change Works Hub on Burntisland High Street Ⓢ Ⓛ
+- Upcycled glass jars in the bathrooms refilled with hand soap from Change Works Hub or Grain & Sustain on Burntisland High Street Ⓢ Ⓛ

 - Toilet paper bought from Who Gives a Crap – plastic free packaging and profits donated to charity Ⓢ Ⓔ